Tuesday, March 10, 2026

 We all know full well that nominally Left Wing Dictators have also worn military uniforms and done big showy military parades.
 So let’s stop pretending we don’t and that those visuals are only ever about Fascism ™.

-I have seen Climate Change Deniers claim that it is specifically the Oil Companies who created the Global Warming narrative and fund environmentalist groups opposed to Fracking and Offshore drilling because it helps them control the market and drive up Oil prices.
+I have seen Climate Change Deniers claim that it is specifically the Big Oil Companies who created the Global Warming narrative and fund environmentalist groups opposed to Fracking and Offshore drilling because it helps them control the market and drive up Oil Prices to not be drilling for Oil domestically.

 Tuesday, January 20, 2026